SindhurMarella/MERN_ETHNUS/README.md

 # MERN_ETHNUS
-This repository is made to preserve all the assignments completed under the Ethnus MERN Stack Summer Course
+This repository is made to file all the assignments completed under the Ethnus MERN Stack Summer Course.